 The need for a unified approach to diagnosing and treating addictive illness is underscored, as one considers the enormous expenditure of government funds, in research, prevention, education, treatment, interdiction, and incarceration, related to substance abuse and other addictive illness in the United States.
 “Drug abuse and addiction are a major burden to society; economic costs alone are estimated to exceed half a trillion dollars annually in the United States, including health, crime-related costs, and losses in productivity,” Nora Volkow, MD.

-The GATE Model supports a dynamic understanding of the etiology and treatment of addiction, advancing the dialogue from the static representations of traditional 12-step approaches and the “disease concept”.
-The Syndrome Model of addiction suggests the integration of “multiple opportunistic manifestations” of illness, focusing on the observable precursors to addictive illness, rather than the specific agents that the subject has been exposed-to.
+The GATE Model supports a dynamic understanding of the etiology and treatment of addiction, advancing the dialogue from the static representations of traditional 12-step approaches and the “disease concept” to a user-friendly, interactive, graphic representation of complex dynamics described in the Syndrome Model of addiction.